Mathnerd314/stroscot/docs/Reference/Memory.rst

 Pointers
 ========

 Pointers provide a low-level API for interfacing with the OS or other languages (mainly C), an unavoidable task in most programs.
-To use them you just have to import the module, there is no unsafe block.
+To use them you have to import the ``Pointer`` module.

 Concept
 -------